 Nancy Hall sweet potatoes are light-skinned with yellow flesh.
 Sometimes, you will find this sweet potato with pinkish skin.
 Nancy Hall has an oblong shape around 10 to 20 cm long.
 The potato is suitable for growing with organic methods.

-This potato originates in the US and Paris.
-People often cure Nancy Hall in curing sheds (warm and humid environment) for several weeks before using.
+People often cure Nancy Hall in curing sheds (warm and humid environment) for a few days to prolong storage time as well as improve the taste.
 The potatoes will develop a sweet, moist, and firm flesh.

 You can bake the potatoes for a sweet and juicy flavor, although their appearance might not be as attractive as other potatoes.